Gojong of Korea: Peasant revolts

 Widespread poverty presented significant challenges to the 19th century Joseon Dynasty.
 Starvation was rampant, and much of the populace lived in run-down shanties lined along dirt roads.
 Famine, poverty, crushing taxes, and corruption among the ruling class, led to many notable peasant revolts in the 19th century.

 In 1894, the Donghak Peasant Revolution took hold as an anti-government, anti-yangban, and anti-foreign campaign.
 One leading cause of the revolution was the tax system implemented by Queen Min.
 Gojong asked for the assistance from the Chinese and Japanese to crush the revolution.
 Yi Jun-yong and others coordinated with peasants to assassinate Gojong.
 However, the plot was leaked and the revolution failed.
-Although the revolution ultimately failed, many of the peasants' grievances were later addressed with the Gabo Reform.
+Although the revolution ultimately failed, many of the peasants' grievances were later addressed with the Kabo Reform.

 One of the biggest reforms in 1894 was abolishing the slave (nobi) system, which had existed as far back as the Gojoseon period.

-The assassination of Queen Min
+Assassination of Queen Min

-In 1895, Empress Myeongseong was assassinated by Japanese agents.
+In 1895, Queen Min, posthumously elevated to Empress Myeongseong, was assassinated by Japanese agents.
 The Japanese minister to Korea, Miura Gorō, orchestrated the plot against her.
 A group of Japanese agents entered Gyeongbokgung in Seoul, which was under guard by Korean troops sympathetic to the Japanese, and the queen was killed in the palace.
-The queen had attempted to counter Japanese interference in Korea and was considering turning to Russia or China for support.
+The queen had attempted to counter Japanese interference in Korea.
+She and her court were pro-Russian in the immediate run-up to the assassination.

 Anti-Japanese sentiments in Korea

 In 1895 Japan won the First Sino-Japanese War, expanding its influence over the Korean government.
-The Gabo reforms and the assassination of the queen stirred controversy in Korea, fomenting Korean anti-Japanese sentiment.
+The Kabo Reforms and the assassination of the queen stirred controversy in Korea, fomenting Korean anti-Japanese sentiment.
 Gojong's antipathy toward the Japanese intensified, and he turned to Russia as an ally by signing Russia–Korea Treaty of 1884.
 He sent many emissaries to Russian Empire.

-Some Confucian scholars, as well as farmers, formed over 60 successive righteous armies to fight for Korean freedom.
+Some Confucian scholars, as well as peasants, formed over 60 successive righteous armies to fight for Korean freedom.
 These armies were preceded by the Donghak movement and succeeded by various Korean independence movements.

 Internal exile to the Russian legation

 Pro-Japanese government grew, while anti-Japanese politicians were either killed or fled for their survival after the Chun Sang Door Incident in 1895.
 Gojong perceived the need for refuge.

-On 11 February 1896, King Gojong and his crown prince fled from the Gyeongbokgung to the Russian legation in Seoul, from which they governed for about one year, an event known as Gojong's internal exile to the Russian legation.
+On 11 February 1896, King Gojong and his crown prince fled from the Gyeongbokgung to the Russian legation in Seoul, from where they governed for about one year, an event known as Gojong's internal exile to the Russian legation.
 Because of staying in the Russian legation many concessions of Korea were taken by Russia.
 Gojong sent Min Young-hwan to the coronation of Nicholas II of Russia.
 Min returned to Korea in October 1896 with Russian Army instructors.
 These instructors were able to train guards which enabled Gojong to return to palace in February 1897.